 Twine, raffia or string

 4- Paint both sides of card board trees, let dry.
+(You can skip this step if you use the card stock).

 5 – Use single hole punch to make hole for twine hanger.
 Don’t make hole too close to edges.
 If you don’t have a hole puncher, use a pencil, as shown here.